rzshrote/pybrops/docs/_sources/standard_usage/optimization/optimization_solutions.rst.txt

 Summary of Optimization Solution Classes
 ========================================

+Optimization solution interfaces and implemented classes can be found in the ``pybrops.opt.soln`` module within PyBrOpS.
+These classes are summarized below.

 .. list-table:: Summary of classes in the ``pybrops.opt.soln`` module
     :widths: 25 20 50
     :header-rows: 1